CodeArtist7071/crowdfunding-product-page/README.md

-#Frontend Mentor-Blogr landing page solution
+#Frontend Mentor-Crowdfunding Product page solution
 This is the solution to the [Crowdfunding Product page challenge by Frontend Mentor](https://codeartist7071.github.io/crowdfunding-product-page/).